wp-plugins/waving-portfolio/README.txt

 * Adding new capability to enable/disable categories menu.
 * Category menus are selected according to the tag filter the admin has enabled, so only related categories will be shown inside the menu.

+= 1.1.4 =

+* Quality improvement
+* Add height attribute option so admin can size the portfolio elements based on height.

 == Upgrade Notice ==

 = 1.0.2 =